-Facilitators included a summary of the clinical scenario only nine times, though only six of those nine were prompted by the facilitator (item 4, mean = 0.040).
-Clear transitional language was used by facilitators in only 34 of their debriefings, which indicate transitions during the discussion (item 10, mean = 0.182).
+Facilitators included a summary of the clinical scenario only nine times, though the facilitator only prompted six of those nine (item 4, mean = 0.040).
+Facilitators used clear transitional language in only 34 of their debriefings, which indicate transitions during the discussion (item 10, mean = 0.182).
 Approximately half of the debriefings ended in a clear manner (item 13, mean = 0.492).
 Item 7 (mean = 0.770) had the highest occurrence of learner-initiated behavior during the debriefing.

 Discussion

 Facilitators demonstrated many of the behaviors in the rubric, reflecting general adherence to the PEARLS model.
 This indicates that the rubric was able to capture debriefers’ behaviors fairly consistently, both for items seen frequently and those less utilized.
 Applying a structured framework is a best practice in simulation debriefing and is designed to provide consistency between facilitators and provide students with a more reproducible experience.11 We feel that these results provide a clear picture of our facilitators’ adherence to the PEARLS model and can be used to create improvements and areas of emphasis for further education of facilitators in the PEARLS debriefing model.
 Our goal was to evaluate adherence to the PEARLS debriefing model and we found that based on our results, we need to spend more time helping faculty adapt to the organizational and process nuances of debriefing to keep the debriefing learner-centered, including self-reflection and a balance between what was done well and what performance gap can be closed.
-We now have evidence of how a debriefing rubric can be utilized for training to ensure that best practices like preview and summary statements are emphasized in trainings and utilized in practice.
+We now have evidence of how we can use a debriefing rubric for training to ensure that best practices like preview and summary statements are emphasized in trainings and utilized in practice.

 Our study may be applied to future faculty development programs to improve adherence to the PEARLS model.
 Many faculty development programs geared towards medical professionals are generally well-received and generate meaningful change in teaching behaviors.13 Some of the programs shown to be effective for training debriefing skills include workshops, seminar series, short courses, and longitudinal programs.14 Cheng and others propose a debriefing training model based on faculty development literature that includes longitudinal feedback combined with structured courses to address specific learning needs.15 They also recommend a “tiered approach” that tailors the amount and type of development opportunities to varying “levels” of educators.
-The results we obtained gave us a current state of our facilitators adherence to our PEARLS checklist and our analysis can direct how training programs are structured by prioritizing learning needs based on adherence rates to the various behaviors described in the PEARLS debriefing model.
+The results gave us a current state of our facilitators adherence to our PEARLS checklist.
+Our analysis can direct how training programs are structured by prioritizing learning needs based on adherence rates to the various behaviors described in the PEARLS debriefing model.

 Limitations

 One limitation for this study is that it does not measure why there is variation in facilitator adherence to the debriefing model and focused on feasibility and performance of the model to be used across many facilitators.
 Further data specific to each facilitator such as teaching background, area of expertise, and prior educational training would offer insight into why certain behaviors have better adherence rates than others but was not collected as part of this study given that the focus was training all facilitators on the same model, regardless of their simulation background and practice.
-Further review of facilitator traits may also elucidate possible barriers to adherence that could be targeted by a structured training program.
+Further review of facilitator traits may also elucidate possible barriers to adherence that a structured training program could target.
 Further research is needed with facilitator data to maximize the usefulness of this rubric.

 Conclusions